apileg/dzencode/README.md

 At the moment **there's no protection against CSRF on GET routes**.
 **However**, this is not an issue, because `GET` requests in this app don't mutate state

+# Why not Redux

+## Technical part

+Reasons why I have chosen zustand over redux with next-redux-wrapper are:

+-   Simplicity and Less Boilerplate: zustand offers a simpler and more concise API compared to Redux.
+With zustand, you don't need to define actions, reducers, or switch statements.
+It uses a function-based approach, allowing you to directly update the state using simple JavaScript functions.
+-   Fewer Dependencies: zustand has minimal dependencies, often requiring only a few kilobytes of code.
+In contrast, Redux relies on additional middleware, such as Redux Thunk or Redux Saga, for handling asynchronous actions. zustand includes built-in support for async/await, making it easier to handle asynchronous logic without the need for extra dependencies.
+-   Performance: zustand provides a lightweight state management solution with optimized reactivity.
+It leverages React's built-in useContext and useReducer hooks, resulting in efficient updates and rendering optimizations.
+Redux, on the other hand, introduces more overhead due to its centralized store and immutability requirements.
+-   Server-Side Rendering (SSR) and Hydration: zustand seamlessly integrates with server-side rendering frameworks like Next.js, offering straightforward handling of the HYDRATE event.
+This ensures the proper synchronization of state between the server and the client, simplifying the SSR process.
+Redux, while compatible with SSR, requires additional configuration and middleware to handle hydration effectively.

+## Problematic part

+I attempt to pass data from the orders file to the redux store via getServerSideProps and encountered an issue with the next-redux-wrapper library.
+The purpose was to immediately load the order list during server-side rendering.
+However, the next-redux-wrapper failed to catch the HYDRATE event, which prevented the proper synchronization of the state between the server and the client.
+[See commit.](https://github.com/apileg/dzencode/commit/7df20c57cebf3df66fe5ae0439ab936263872a5d)